 Turn your favorite gingerbread cookie into a delicious and tender gingerbread scone.
 Spiced with cinnamon, ginger, and sweetened with molasses, these yummy scones will put you in a holiday mood with every bite!

-Make the scones: In a large bowl, whisk together the flour, sugar, baking powder, ginger, baking soda, salt, cinnamon, and cloves.
+Make the scones: In a large bowl, whisk together the 2 cups all-purpose flour, 3 tablespoons light brown sugar, 2 teaspoons baking powder, 1 teaspoon ground ginger, ½ teaspoon baking soda, ½ teaspoon kosher salt, ½ teaspoon ground cinnamon, and ¼ teaspoon ground cloves.

-Toss the butter into the flour mixture to coat, then use a pastry blender, two forks, or your hands to work the butter into the flour until coarse, pea-sized crumbs appear.
+Toss 6 tablespoons unsalted butter into the flour mixture to coat, then use a pastry blender, two forks, or your hands to work the butter into the flour mixture until coarse, pea-sized crumbs appear.
 Don't overdo this step as you don't want the butter to warm up and mix completely into the flour.

-In a separate small bowl, whisk together the molasses, egg yolk, and heavy cream until smooth.
+In a separate small bowl, whisk together the ⅓ cup molasses, 1 large egg yolk, and ¼ cup heavy cream until smooth.

 Transfer the dough to the prepared baking pan and shape it into a 6-inch disk, about ¾-inches high.